JegHeterKevin1/Projet_OC/README.md

 # Connected Garden Project

 This project was developed as part of our 4th year of engineering studies in **electronics and embedded systems**.
-The project was carried out by a team of two members: myself and [@Joliaus](https://github.com/Joliaus).
+The project was carried out by a team of two members:  [@JegHeterKevin1](https://github.com/JegHeterKevin1).  and [@Joliaus](https://github.com/Joliaus).
 The system leverages the **NRF52 microcontroller** and various sensors to create a **connected garden** solution with PWM control, environmental sensing, and mist generation.

 ## Project Overview